Catch Kandy

-Catch Kandy was an Australian children's drama television series produced by Australian Film Productions.
+Catch Kandy is an Australian children's drama television series produced by Australian Film Productions.
 It was shot on film in colour on location in Sydney, Australia, premiering on the Seven Network in Australia on 12 May 1973 and ran for 13 episodes.
 The series was later shown in the United Kingdom, South Africa, Canada, Malaysia, Hong Kong, New Zealand, Singapore and Zimbabwe.

 Plot overview

 The series tells the story of an orphaned boy Catch Kandy and his sister Kate Kandy who, as the series begins, are living with their uncle, Earle Kandy.
 Their uncle, however, slips on a roller-skate which Catch left lying near stairs, and knocks himself unconscious.
 Believing he has killed his uncle, Catch and his sister go on the run.
 They end up hiding out at the Taronga Park Zoo in Sydney, living in a cave within the bear sanctuary whilst their uncle tries to track them down.
 They befriend a zoologist called Christian Faber.